Legoless/DesignKit/README.md

 - Inner glow
 - Outer glow

-Rendering
+Technique
 =======
-All effects are rendered on a separate UIView that is placed above the target layer in the view hierarchy.
-This allows for setting the opacity of each effect separately.
+The effects are rendered each on a separate UIViews that are placed above the target layer in the view hierarchy.
+This allows for setting the opacity of each effect separately, including the layer itself.

 Icons & Colors
 =======